Rowan Hisayo Buchanan

-Rowan Hisayo Buchanan (born June 2, 1989) is a British-American writer.
-Her novels include Harmless Like You, which received a Betty Trask Award and the 2017 Author's Club First Novel Award, and Starling Days.
+Rowan Hisayo Buchanan FRSL (born 2 June 1989) is a British and American writer.
+Her novels include Harmless Like You, which received a Betty Trask Award and the 2017 Author's Club Best First Novel Award, and Starling Days.
 She is the editor of Go Home!, an anthology of stories by Asian American writers.
+She was elected a Fellow of the Royal Society of Literature in 2023.

 Early life and education

-Buchanan was born to a half-Chinese, half-Japanese American mother and a British father, and grew up between London and New York.
+Buchanan was born in central London to a half-Chinese, half-Japanese American mother and a British father, and grew up between London and New York.
 She earned her B.A. from Columbia University, where she was a Core Scholar.
-She lived in Tokyo while working as an intern for a management consulting firm, then earned her M.F.A. from the University of Wisconsin–Madison.
+She lived in Tokyo, Japan, while working as an intern for a management consulting firm, then earned her M.F.A. from the University of Wisconsin–Madison.